Follow by Email

 וַיָּרֵעוּ אֹתָנוּ הַמִּצְרִים וַיְעַנּוּנוּ וַיִּתְּנוּ עָלֵינוּ עֲבֹדָה קָשָׁה:

-However, this interpretation does not imply that matza was slave-food imposed on Bene Yisrael, or even that unleavened bread, as opposed to hametz, was commonly eaten during the bondage.
-It likely means, more simply, that matza is the "bread of affliction” because of its meagerness.
+To be clear, this interpretation does not imply that matza was slave-food imposed on the Israelites, or even that unleavened bread, as opposed to hametz, was commonly eaten during the bondage.
+More simply, matza is the "bread of affliction” because its meagerness represents slavery.
 Read this way, R. Shimon in the Sifre -- למה נקרא לחם עוני? על שם עינוי שנתענו במצרים -- states that matza is a symbol of the Egyptian affliction.
-As noted by the Maharal (Gevurot Hashem, ch.
-51), the notion of matza as slave-food is nowhere mentioned either in the Torah or in the midrash.
-See, for example, Bavli Peshaim 115b, where three different midrashic interpretations are offered for lehem oni, none of which refer to matza in this sense:
+"Bread of affliction" is a metaphor rather than a literal evocation of bread eaten in slavery.

 אמר שמואל: (דברים טז) לחם עני (כתיב) ־ לחם שעונין עליו דברים. תניא נמי הכי לחם עני ־ לחם שעונין עליו דברים הרבה. דבר אחר: לחם עני ־ עני כתיב, מה עני שדרכו בפרוסה ־אף כאן בפרוסה. דבר אחר: מה דרכו של עני ־ הוא מסיק ואשתו אופה, אף כאן נמי ־ הוא מסיק ואשתו אופה.

 The idea of lehem oni as slave-food became popular, I think, because of the Ha Lahma Anya passage in the Haggada.
-One might render the words, di akhalu avhatana be-ar'a de-mitzrayim, as “which our forefathers ate as slaves in Egypt,” i.e., we ate matza by mandate or necessity.
+One might render the words, di akhalu avhatana be-ar'a de-mitzrayim, as “which our forefathers ate as slaves in Egypt,” i.e., we ate matza by mandate or by necessity.
 But, read more simply, di akhalu refers to events mentioned explicitly in the Torah; either at “Pesach Mitzrayim,” when we ate matza and marror with the korban pesach, or to the period immediately following the exodus, when we ate matza out of haste.

 No comments: